red-collar-official/flutter_kore/packages/umvvm/docs/custom_instances.md

 You can create custom mvvm instances by extending <b>MvvmInstance</b>.
 There are also predefined mixins for main functions like dependencies and state.

 You also need to specify input type for custom instances.
 It is passed as generic argument.

-Then input is available in all initialization methods.
+Input is always available via <b>input</b> field.

 You can read about default methods of <b>MvvmInstance</b> [here](./mvvm_instance.md).